All Episodes

 I am here.

-And since the election, well, even prior to that, but there are people listening here for the first time ever, or they've been listening for a year or two, and of course they haven't heard everything that you have if you've been here for the whole 20, 25 years.
+And since the election, well, even prior to that, but there are people listening here for the first time ever, or they've been listening for a year or two.

-But this is really profound, what this man said at the National Prayer Breakfast.
+But this is really profound, what this man said at the national prayer breakfast.

-We have 2,700 pages.
+We've got 2,700 pages.

 The federal government is empowered to eventually make every health care decision for every American.

-Particularly if they have terminal diseases, because the government will determine that it's not worth the money.
+The older Americans get, the less likely the government will authorize spending money to treat them, particularly if they have terminal diseases, because the government will determine that it's not worth the money.

-Somebody is near the life expectancy, and they have a debilitating disease, the government, and this is in Obamacare.
+Somebody is near the life expectancy and they have a debilitating disease.

 This is all in Obamacare, as the Secretary of Health and Human Services shall determine.

-There is a panel of people.
+There is a board, there is a panel of people.

-And if your parent, your grandparent, comes down with a very bad disease late in life, government may decide it makes no sense to spend that money in treating that disease.
+And if your parent, your grandparent, comes down with a very bad disease late in life, government may decide it makes no sense to spend that money in treating that disease because the expected number of years left in that person's life is very few.

 They might think we can spend that money elsewhere on younger people or on other things where it might become more productive.